-- If the City Manager was not the Skelly officer, he or she shall review the findings and advisory decision of the appeal hearing officer and may then affirm, revoke, or modify the findings, recommendations, or disciplinary action taken.
-The decision of the City Manager is final.
-There is no process for reconsideration. - If the City Manager was the Skelly officer, the City Council shall review the findings and advisory decision of the appeal hearing officer and may then affirm, revoke, or modify the findings, recommendations, or disciplinary action taken.
+- The City Manager shall review the findings and advisory decision of the appeal hearing officer and may then affirm, revoke, or modify the findings, recommendations, or disciplinary action taken.
 The decision of the City Council is final.
 There is no process for reconsideration. - Proof of Service of the Written Findings and Decision: The City will mail a copy of the final written findings and decision, along with a proof of service of mailing that confirms that the City and its representatives and the employee and his/her representatives were mailed the final written findings and decision.
 It shall be the responsibility of the employee to inform the City of his/her current address.
 A copy of the decision shall also be provided to the Personnel Officer.